-UCLA Law Trained Dog Bite Lawyers in Oak Park
+UCLA Law Trained Attorneys in Oak Park

 Knows This Corner of Ventura County

-I grew up in Thousand Oaks — just minutes from Oak Park.
+I grew up in Thousand Oaks, just minutes from Oak Park.
 Oak Park is an unincorporated community in Ventura County, adjacent to Agoura Hills but on the other side of the county line, and I know exactly what that means for where your case files and how it proceeds.
 One of my Oak Park staples is Rustico, and the chicken waffles at Breakfast Cafe off Lindero Canyon are worth the trip.
 I've represented injured residents across this stretch of the 101 corridor throughout my career.

-Oak Park is an unincorporated community in Ventura County — meaning injury cases file at the East County Courthouse (Ventura County Superior Court), not Chatsworth.
+Oak Park is an unincorporated community in Ventura County, meaning injury cases file at the East County Courthouse (Ventura County Superior Court), not Chatsworth.
 This matters for jury selection, venue strategy, and overall case approach.

 California's dog bite statute holds owners strictly liable for injuries caused by their dog biting someone in a public place or lawfully on private property.
 There is no "one free bite" defense.
 The owner is liable even if the dog has never shown aggression before.